-With a historic campus not far from the downtown and the Assiniboine River, Brandon University is a small school in a prairie city of about 50,000, a few hours’ drive from Winnipeg or Regina.
-Despite its size, the school has a full complement of faculties, from fine arts to business to pre-professional programs in 20 areas, including law, dentistry and veterinary medicine.
-Brandon’s students enjoy an excellent student-to-faculty ratio and one of the lowest tuitions in Canada.
+Brandon University is a small school in a prairie city of about 50,000, a few hours’ drive from Winnipeg or Regina.
+Students enjoy an excellent student-to-faculty ratio.
+Despite its size, the school has a full complement of faculties, from fine arts to business to pre-professional programs in 19 areas, including law, dentistry and medicine.

-There’s a large Indigenous focus, reﬂected in language courses in Ojibwe, Cree, Dakota and more, as well as in the impressive collection of Indigenous literature—one of the largest in North America—housed at the John E. Robbins Library.
-A transition initiative helps Indigenous students get the skills and prerequisites needed to enter the school’s nursing and psychiatric nursing programs in one year, with access to workshops, peer study groups and Elder support.
-A transition program for Indigenous students looking to enter business or science will be available in fall 2020.
-Fitness buffs gravitate to the Healthy Living Centre, a modern facility that includes three gymnasiums and an indoor track.
-“As a strong regional university with community and Indigenous roots, we are growing as a destination for students from across Canada and the world,” says president David Docherty. “[Students] join a fun campus full of opportunities, and build career-readiness through close relationships with professors, hands-on research projects and our comprehensive co-op program.”
+There’s a large Indigenous focus, reflected in language courses in Ojibwe, Cree, Dakota and more, as well as in the impressive collection of Indigenous literature, housed at the John E. Robbins Library.
+The library also serves as a gathering space on campus for cultural events and exhibitions.
+A transition initiative helps Indigenous students get the skills and prerequisites needed to enter the school’s nursing and psychiatric nursing programs in one year.
+Students have access to workshops, weekly check-ins, peer study groups and Elder support.
+A similar program for students entering business administration or science was introduced last fall, and the university seeks to expand the offering.
+Students who continue in the program will have the opportunity to become mentors or tutors to other Indigenous students.
+The campus offers modern fitness facilities at the Healthy Living Centre, which houses three gymnasiums and an indoor track.

-• Music: The School of Music offers studies in performance and composition, as well as concurrent and specialist music education programs, including one with a focus on teaching in one-on-one, community-based and other non-public school settings.
+• Music: The School of Music offers studies in performance and composition, as well as concurrent and specialist music education programs, which include one with a focus on teaching.

 Minimum Entering Grades